mvolkmann/web-translate/README.md

 Information on obtaining a Google API key can be found at
 <https://cloud.google.com/translate/>.

-The Yandex Translate Service has free and commercial levels.
+The Yandex Translate Service has free and commercial tiers.
-The free level currently allows up to 1,000,000 characters per day, but not more than 10,000,000 per month.
+The free tier currently allows translating up to 1,000,000 characters per day, but not more than 10,000,000 per month.
-The commercial level pricing is documented at
+The commercial tier pricing is documented at
 <https://translate.yandex.com/developers/offer/prices>.
 Currently it charges $15 (USD) per million characters translated up to 50 million.
 The rates go down slowly above that.